 Example of Employee Stock Option Plan

 Z Inc. framed the scheme of the ESOP for the key managerial personnel under which the employees which are eligible shall have to continue the employment agreement for 3 years and after completion of three years the employee can leave and sell the shares.
 ESOP scheme is put before the key managerial personnel and they have given 2 months’ time to decide whether to opt in or not.
 The exercise price was $ 400 and the market price of the shares was $ 500.
 The shares will be issued after one year and employees have 2 months period to decide.
-It is expected that the market price will be $ 1000 after 3 years of declaration of scheme.
+It is expected that the market price will be $ 1000 after 3 years of the declaration of the scheme.
 Determine how ESOP will be taxed?

 Ans.
 ESOP will be taxed in two ways at the time of issue of shares i.e. after 1 year of declaration and they are to be taxed as perquisite under salary.

 Perquisite = Market Price – Exercise Price